elastisys/compliantkubernetes/docs/glossary.md

 ## Contributor

-Someone who makes Compliant Kubernetes better by providing code, documentation, feedback.
+Someone who makes Welkin better by providing code, documentation, feedback.
 Contributors make their work visible by raising issues and creating pull requests.

 See also: